ppizzo/docker-syncthing/README.md

 # docker-syncthing
-Suncthing is an Open Source distributed file sharing solution
+Syncthing is an Open Source distributed file sharing solution.
+This repository contains all the files needed to build and run Syntching inside a Docker container.